csi — camera sensors

 Note

-CSI.framerate works by dropping frames received by the camera module to keep the frame rate equal to (or below) the rate you specify.
+CSI.framerate works by dropping frames received by the camera module to keep the frame rate at or below the rate specified.
 By default the camera will run at the maximum frame rate.
-If implemented for the particular camera sensor then CSI.framerate will also reduce the camera sensor frame rate internally to save power and improve image quality by increasing the sensor exposure.
+If implemented for the particular camera sensor CSI.framerate will also reduce the camera sensor frame rate internally to save power and improve image quality by increasing the sensor exposure.
 CSI.framerate may conflict with CSI.auto_exposure on some cameras.

-Returns the current roi rect tuple (x, y, w, h) if called with no arguments.
+Returns the current (x, y, w, h) tuple if called with no arguments.

 Set the camera image brightness.